FACT-Finder-Web-Components/documentation/markdown/en/ff-loading-spinner.md

 inexpensive CSS animations and does not trigger `layout` or `paint` operations in Blink and Gecko-based browsers.

-The element gets activated by the following events:
+_By default_ element gets activated by the following events:
 - search
 - filter
 - clearFilter